 Related

-- Plan mode — shape the look and plan before the build runs.
+- Plan mode — questions and an editable plan draft before the Build runs.

 - Fixing a build that isn’t right — how to phrase corrections, revert, and when to edit code directly.